musefind/mobx-models/readme.md

 - Can we generalize the model save and destroy?
 - Collections, storing as list of ID's or list of models.
 - Where to put collections and how to organize them.
+- View model's still need to be added.

 ### Overview